 With twitching noses, soft tails and a spring in their step, rabbits make excellent pets.
 There’s a lot to know about our small furry friends before committing to 12 years of rabbit ownership (or more!), so ask the question: is a rabbit the right pet for me?

 Considerations before adopting a rabbit

-Most rabbits get along well with children and other pets however they do need to be handled gently.
+Most rabbits get along well with children and other pets however they do need to be handled gently, s.
+It’s important to keep in mind that some breeds of cat and dog instinctively hunt small animals like rabbits, so make sure you understand the temperament of your pet before introducing a rabbit into your household.
 A small drop could break their fragile bones and they are known to scratch when frightened or angry.